kamkor/covariance-and-contravariance-examples/README.md

 # covariance-and-contravariance-examples
 Examples of covariance and contravariance usage in Scala and Java.
-Examples are defined in test source folders.
+Written for my blog post Covariance and Contravariance in Scala and Java.